13588112254/littlefs/DESIGN.md

 just to read a file!
 That's awful.

 Fortunately we can do better.
-Instead of a singly linked list, littlefs uses a multilayered linked-list often called a skip-list.
-However, unlike the most common type of skip-list, littlefs's skip-lists are strictly deterministic built around some interesting properties of the [count-trailing-zeros (CTZ)][wikipedia-ctz] instruction.
+Instead of a singly linked list, littlefs uses a multilayered linked-list often called a [skip-list][wikipedia-skip-list].
+However, unlike the most common type of skip-list, littlefs's skip-lists are strictly deterministic built around some interesting properties of the count-trailing-zeros (CTZ) instruction.

 The rules CTZ skip-lists follow are that for every _n_&zwj;th block where _n_ is divisible by 2&zwj;_&#739;_, that block contains a pointer to block